timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### The SD Card Slot: Your Gateway to Unlimited Storage

-The SD card slot is where the magic happens.
-This tiny slot accepts standard SD cards (the same type used in digital cameras) and gives your TS 2068 access to virtually unlimited storage.
+The micro SD card slot is where the magic happens.
+This tiny slot accepts standard micro SD cards and gives your TS 2068 access to virtually unlimited storage.

-**SD Card Best Practices:**
+**Micro SD Card Best Practices:**
-- **Use quality SD cards:** Cheap, no-name cards can be unreliable.
+- **Use quality micro SD cards:** Cheap, no-name cards can be unreliable.
 Stick with reputable brands.
-- **Format correctly:** Your SD card should be formatted as FAT32 for best compatibility.
+- **Format correctly:** Your micro SD card should be formatted as FAT32 for best compatibility.
-- **Safe removal:** Always use the `SAVE "tpi:close"` command before removing your SD card.
+- **Safe removal:** Always use the `SAVE "tpi:close"` command before removing your micro SD card.
-- **Handle with care:** SD cards are small and can be easily damaged.
+- **Handle with care:** Micro SD cards are very small and can be easily damaged.
 Store them safely when not in use.

 ### Power and Connectivity